EmanuelAlogna/Brain-MRI-generation-using-GANs/generation/models/README.md

+- all the trained models (extension .h5) are avalaible at: https://drive.google.com/open?id=1vPUR3MvasCpUIw-J-HkkANKbYCCWy-ln.

 # Models overview

 - pix2pix was developed following the [official implementation of Tensorflow](http://tensorflow.org/tutorials/generative/pix2pix) and the original paper ([Isola et al., 2016](